enriquegh/marshealth/README.md

 This is a basic test of our Medical Mobile App which for now is called "Test Project".
 For the moment it currently has a very simple interface which involves one Activity called "Main Activity".
-This Activity contains two EditText Views for Name and Major, one "Spinner" (which basically is a dropdown menu), a Send Button and a TextView wrapped in a ScrollView in order to be able to scroll the information.
+This Activity contains two EditText Views for Start Date and End Date, a Send Button and a TextView wrapped in a ScrollView in order to be able to scroll the information.

 ##Running App